 Note that you could supplement a salary with bonus and incentive payments which are distributed to employees regularly, at least annually, to satisfy up to 10% of the standard salary level required by the final rule.

 How long do we have to get our ducks in a row and execute on mandated salary changes?
 Since the effective date is Jan.
 1, 2020, the first reporting period for the new rule is the 2020 calendar year.
-You have the entire first year to fully implement this rule into your company’s compensation structure.
+You have the entire first year to fully implement this rule into your company’s pay structure.
 It adds a compliance burden that should be checked periodically, and at the final pay period of the year.
 Why the final pay period of the year?
 Well the WHD rule itself gives that answer:

 (i) If by the last pay period of the 52-week period the sum of the employee’s weekly salary plus non-discretionary bonus, incentive, and commission payments received is less than 52 times the weekly salary amount required by § 541.600(a), the employer may make one final payment sufficient to achieve the required level no later than the next pay period after the end of the year.
 Any such final payment made after the end of the 52-week period may count only toward the prior year’s salary amount and not toward the salary amount in the year it was paid.